 We may change this Policy from time to time so please check this page occasionally to ensure that you are happy with any changes.
 By using our services, you are agreeing to be bound by this Policy, so we want you to be clearly informed.

 Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to hpjv solicitors, 14 Baneswell Road, Newport, NP20 4BP alternatively, you can telephone 01633 242526.

 hpjv Solicitors is a law firm offering legal advice in a range of areas.
-We operate as a Partnership from one premises providing advice to local clients as well as clients outside the Gwent area and beyond Wales.
+We operate as a Limited Company from one premises providing advice to local clients as well as clients outside the Gwent area and beyond Wales.
 For ease throughout this notice “we” and “us” refers to hpjv solicitors.

 - our client